Spark Award FAQ

 Who will be reviewing the applications?

 Following an initial screening for eligibility, applications will be reviewed by a panel of regional and national experts in the applicant’s selected discipline categories.
-The panel will make recommendations to the Miller Foundation Board of Directors for final approval each year.
+The panel will recommend a final roster of awardees to the Miller Foundation Board of Directors each year.

 Are there restrictions on how the Spark Award funds are spent?